microsoft/typechat.net/README.md

 var model = new LanguageModel(config);
 ```

-## Using Semantic Kernel directly
+## Using Semantic Kernel
-You can also initialize LanguageModel using an IKernel object you created using a KernelBuilder.
+You can also access a LanguageModel using the SemanticKernel IKernel object you created using a KernelBuilder.
 ```
 const string modelName = "gpt-35-turbo";
 new ChatLanguageModel(_kernel.GetService<IChatCompletion>(modelName), modelName);